-Grants are shown in the accounts in the year that they relate to rather than when we actually receive them.
+Grant income is recorded in the accounts when we have reasonable assurance that the grants will be received and that we will comply with any conditions attached to them.
 They are only shown in the accounts if we are certain that we will receive them.
 General grants we receive are shown as Taxation and non-specific grant income in the CIES.
 Revenue grants we receive to pay for spending on specific service activities are shown as income for the relevant service area when we are confident that any grant conditions have been met.
 Where revenue grants have conditions outstanding the grant is held as a receipt in advance; if the conditions are met but the grant remains unspent it is held in an earmarked reserve.